 Thailand is a Southeast Asian country.
 Thailand is also famous for tropical beaches, majestic royal palaces, old ruins and well-decorated temples exhibiting figures of Buddha.

 Talk about a gorgeous retreat!
 We took some very special friends with us who helped us start our business over 10 years ago.
-Over that time, we have become known as the top-rated exterior painters in Chandler, Arizona.
+Over that time, we have become known as the top-rated house painters in Chandler, AZ.
 It was worth every second and every penny.
 The scenery is beautiful, the food is wonderful, the people are friendly, and so much more.
 Visit these spots:

 Krabi region is home to some of Thailand’s most famous beach attractions, and Railay is the cream of the crop.
 Widely thought one of the amazing beaches in the country, Railay delivers on promises of white sand beaches, clear blue water, and a feeling that you’ve found a slice of heaven.